-Waterloo is a diverse area with easy access to a wealth of stimulating learning opportunities.
+Our local area is a diverse, with easy access to a wealth of stimulating learning opportunities.
 Through purposeful community links, our pupils are encouraged to embrace diversity and to make positive contributions.
 By taking learning outside of the classroom, we aim for pupils to recognise, value and engage with the rich cultural heritage which surrounds them.

 We believe that British values are fundamental to cohesion and successful participation in society and we promote these values throughout our curriculum.